Are you completely forgiven or partly forgiven?

 “But Paul, if I sin I should make amends.
 It’s only right.”

-Yes, you should, but you’re fooling yourself if you think you can do that which Christ has done.
-The sinless Lamb of God paid an enormous price to carry your sin.
+It’s always a good idea to clean up our messes, but you’re fooling yourself if you think you can do that which Christ has done.
+The sinless Lamb of God paid a high price to carry your sin.
 Can you pay the same price?

 It is ludicrous to think we can do a better job than Jesus, or that we can complete what he left half-done.
 Yet that’s exactly what the debit-card picture suggests.
 What happens if you forget to confess?
 What happens if you confess every sin but one?